Curriculum Design: From Vision to Classroom Reality

 Adapted for large classes, exam-driven systems and mixed resources.

-• Clear knowledge organisers and concept maps to reduce cognitive load
+- Clear knowledge organisers and concept maps to reduce cognitive load for pupils and teachers.

-• Short review cycles (spacing/interleaving) built into unit plans
+- Short review cycles (spacing and interleaving) built into unit plans to support memory.

-• Assessment blueprints linking intended outcomes to tasks and rubrics
+- Assessment blueprints linking intended outcomes to exam-style and non-exam tasks.

 Continue your development